-In principle, individuals are required to cooperate in evidence taking.
-If a party refuses to cooperate without valid reasons, the court shall take this into account when appraising the evidence.
-Only in a few exceptional circumstances can they refuse to cooperate, such as when cooperating would expose them to criminal prosecution or civil liability or when they are bound by statutory secrecy obligations.
+refuse to cooperate, such as when cooperating would expose them to criminal prosecution or civil liability or when they are bound by statutory secrecy obligations.
 Third parties may refuse to cooperate if they stand in a close relation (spouse, children, and other kind of kinship) to a party in the proceedings.

-Pre-trial discovery as known in - amongst others - the US is alien to Swiss civil procedure.
-The SCCP allows taking of evidence before initiation of legal proceedings exclusively in cases where evidence is at risk or where the applicant has a justified interest.
-The threshold of "justified interest" is, however, relatively low.
-The taking of evidence prior to initiation of court proceedings for the purpose of assessing a party's chances of success is, as a rule, considered as "justified interest".
+Pre-trial discovery as known in-amongst others-the U.S. is alien to Swiss civil procedure.
+The SCCP allows taking of evidence before initiation of legal proceedings exclusively in cases where evidence is at risk or where the applicant has a legitimate interest.
+The threshold of "legitimate interest" is, however, relatively low.
+The taking of evidence prior to initiation of court proceedings for the purpose of assessing a party's chances of success is, as a rule, considered as "legitimate interest".
 Evidence is mandatorily taken by the court upon the particular and reasoned request by a party.

 At the first stage of evidentiary proceedings, the parties present available evidence in their submissions to the court.
 Also, parties may request a court to order the delivery of specific documents by the opposing party.
 Subsequently, the court will designate the admissible evidence, at its own discretion, by a procedural order.
 The court also determines which party carries the burden of proof and counterproof.
-Such orders may be modified at any time and may only be challenged if they threaten to cause not easily reparable harm.
+Such orders may be modified at any time and may only be challenged if they threaten to cause not easily reparable harm (e.g., the publication of business secrets).